SHA888/personal-github-dashboard/docs/development/MILESTONE.md

-# Development Milestones
+# MyGitBoard Development Milestones

-This document tracks the progress and milestones for implementing the GitHub Dashboard MVP.
+This document tracks the progress and milestones for implementing MyGitBoard, a personal GitHub dashboard for aggregating and visualizing activity across repositories and organizations.

 ## Current Status